developer-shubham101/java-road-map/Docs/Java Generics.md

   }
   ```

-In this example, the `GenericDao<T>` interface can work with any type of entity (like `User`, `Product`), and each concrete class implements methods for that specific entity type.
+In this example, the `GenericDao<T>` interface can work with any type of entity (like `serializableClass.User`, `Product`), and each concrete class implements methods for that specific entity type.
 This eliminates the need to write multiple DAOs that are otherwise redundant.

 #### 3. **Custom Utility Classes**
 Generics can be used to write utility classes that operate on different data types.
 For example, creating a **generic utility class** for sorting: